 The District offers its employees a deferred compensation plan created in accordance with Internal Revenue Code Section 403(b).
-The plans, which are administered by the entities listed below permits participants to defer a portion of their salary until future years.
+The plans, which are administered by outside entities permit participants to defer a portion of their salary until future years.
 Amounts deferred under the plans are not available to employees until termination, retirement, death or unforeseeable emergency.
-The plan administrators are as follows: